awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_workflows_stepfunctions/Readme.md

 #  Create AWS serverless workflows by using the AWS SDK for Java

 ## Purpose
-You can create an AWS serverless workflow by using the AWS SDK for Java and AWS Step Functions.
+You can create an AWS serverless workflow by using the AWS SDK for Java Version 2 and AWS Step Functions.
 Each workflow step is implemented by using an AWS Lambda function.
 Lambda is a compute service that enables you to run code without provisioning or managing servers.